cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 }

 function onAcknowledgePacket(packet: Packet, acknowledgement: bytes, relayer: string) {
-    // If incentivization is enabled, then the acknowledgement
-    // is a marshalled struct containing the forward relayer address as  a string (called forward_relayer),
+    // the acknowledgement is a marshalled struct containing the forward relayer address as  a string (called forward_relayer),
     // and the raw acknowledgement bytes returned by the counterparty application module (called app_ack).

     // get the forward relayer from the acknowledgement